How Machines Communicate Using MAC Addresses

 - Attackers can impersonate a device by changing their MAC address.

-- Mitigation: Use port security on switches to bind MAC addresses to specific ports.
+- Use port security on switches to bind MAC addresses to specific ports.

 Switches vs. Hubs